-According to the Global Risks Report 2018 from the World Economic Forum, environmental concerns have been gaining on concerns over economic issues as the prominent risks people face.
-Climate change, and extreme weather events which are increasing due to climate change, are cited as the top concerns clarifies The Guardian.
+According to the Global Risks Report 2019 from the World Economic Forum, environmental concerns have been gaining on concerns over economic issues as the prominent risks people face.
+Increasing incidents of extreme weather events are blamed on climate change cited as a top concern.

 - Scientific American.

-- The Global Risks Report 2018 notes that extreme events could disrupt food production and cause famines.
+- The Global Risks Report 2018 warned how extreme events could disrupt food production and cause famines.

 2. Species Extinction and Biodiversity Loss

-Global Risks Report 2018 notes that biodiversity loss due to species extinction is considered a risk not just for the environment but also the global economy.
+Global Risks Report 2018 further states that biodiversity loss due to species extinction is considered a risk not just for the environment but also the global economy.
 An alarming rate of species extinction is happening worldwide.
-The human induced rate of species loss is estimated to be around 1,000 to 10,000 times the normal rate, reports the World Wildlife Fund (WWF).
-Greater preservation tactics and strategies are needed with laws put into place to protect species.
+The human induced rate of species loss is estimated to be around 1,000 to 10,000 times the normal rate, according to the World Wildlife Fund (WWF).
+Greater preservation tactics and strategies are advised with more laws put into place to protect species.

 - The Guardian and University of Wisconsin-Eau Claire.

-- All causes are created by consumer demands as people branch out into areas that were once home to various species.
+- Many causes are attributed to consumer demands as people branch out into areas that were once home to various species.

 3. Air and Water Pollution